paulxiep/portfolio/catan/README.md

     - manual discard on a 7-dice roll (currently random)
     - manual selection of whom to rob on a robber move (currently random)
-    - points from longest road is not yet implemented
+    - longest road calculation is still wrong in certain conditions

 <developed in Python 3.8>